-Based on Theorem~\ref{theorem:rope_slash} (proved in Appendix~\ref{appendix:proof}), we derive two key insights: 1) \textbf{Attention matrix with RoPE exhibit a Vertical-Slash coverage pattern.} The "slash" structure arises from the dependence of expected attention weights on the relative position $n - m$, while the "vertical" component results from outliers in the query/key distributions, as described in Eq.~\ref{eq:fluctuation}; 2) \textbf{Attention matrix with RoPE tend to form banded sparse activation patterns.} Since $\phi_{n-m}^{(i)}$ and $\psi_{n-m}^{(i)}$ are continuous in the relative position $n - m$, and the coefficients $A_i$ and $B_i$ in $\mathbb{E}[z_{n,m}]$ are position-independent, activations tend to cluster locally around specific relative positions.
+Based on Theorem~\ref{theorem:rope_slash}, as proved in Appendix~\ref{appendix:proof}, we derive two key insights: 1) \textbf{Attention matrices with RoPE exhibit a Vertical-Slash coverage pattern.} The "slash" structure arises from the dependence of expected attention weights on the relative position $n - m$, while the "vertical" component results from outliers in the key distributions, as described in Eq.~\ref{eq:fluctuation}; 2) \textbf{Attention matrices with RoPE tend to form banded sparse activation patterns.} Since $\phi_{n-m}^{(i)}$ and $\psi_{n-m}^{(i)}$ are continuous in the relative position $n - m$, and the coefficients $A_i$ and $B_i$ in $\mathbb{E}[z_{n,m}]$ are position-independent, activations tend to cluster locally around specific relative positions.